-Most of the embroiderers in this series have been women – it is a traditionally female craft after all, but there are men doing wonderful things as we’ve already seen with Richard Saja.
-Our next artist is Stewart Easton, a sewing gent who enjoys making unexpected work and adding an alternative viewpoint and dynamism to embroidery.
+Even though embroidery has been traditionally thought of as a female craft, today we will talk about Stewart Francis Easton, a sewing gent who enjoys making unexpected work and adding an alternative viewpoint and dynamism to embroidery.
 His hybrid technique of mixing digital print with hand embroidery means his work blurs the lines between craft, illustration and fine art.

 Stewart’s work is focused on stitch and narrative using authorial illustration to create large scale embroidered panels.
-Using folk song and story as a starting point he weaves story-based narratives, utilizing the space of a single panel to explore time, movement and transition within his tapestry-like works, often on linen. ‘ A lot of Stewart’s stitch works are reworks of his pen illustrations – he goes over old drawings and transfers them in stitch, making his embroidery highly illustrative.
+Using folk song and story as a starting point he weaves story-based narratives, utilizing the space of a single panel to explore time, movement and transition within his tapestry-like works, often on linen.
+Stewart’s method of work often involves reworking his pen illustrations, where he goes over old drawings and transfers them in stitch, making his embroidery highly illustrative.

-Stewart completed his MA in Illustration and Animation at Coventry University, England; art always “œcame easily” to him compared to everything else.
-Whilst there, he took an experimental module where he could work in any medium as long as it fit his direction of research – his main subject of interest was’ Folk Art at the time and so embroidery was a natural experiment.
-Stewart taught himself to sew out of a tiny little book with 32 different types stitches in it; he only uses three now and doesn’t “œreally want to learn anymore”.
+Stewart completed his MA in Illustration and Animation at Coventry University, England.
+He mentions that art always “came easily” to him compared to everything else.
+Whilst there, he took an experimental module where he could work in any medium as long as it fit his direction of research – his main subject of interest was Folk Art at the time and so embroidery became a natural extension of experimentation.
+Stewart taught himself to sew out of a tiny little book with 32 different types of stitches in it; he only uses three now and doesn’t “really want to learn anymore”.

-What is most interesting about Stewart’s work is his intense, intricate storytelling, rather than with words, he tells his stories with a needle and thread.’ “˜A burden of bones’ is a narrative tracing the final days of Hetty Brown.
+What is most interesting about Stewart’s work is his intense, intricate storytelling, which he conveys with a needle and thread.
+‘A burden of bones’ is a narrative tracing the final days of Hetty Brown.
 On the eve of her 143rd birthday, Hetty had a premonition that she only had five days to live and so decides to exhume her husband’s bones and travel to the tree where she accepted his proposal 120 years earlier.
-Stewart maps this story as part of his “˜Four Tragic Tales’, four large-scale embroidery works outlining sad stories such as Hetty’s.
+Stewart maps this story as part of his ‘Four Tragic Tales’, four large-scale embroidery works outlining sad stories such as Hetty’s.

-Interestingly, Stewart also admits that the old illustrations that provide the source material for his stitch work stem from personal worries he has in his life.
-Someone viewing the work can read between the lines and understand just what obstacle he was faced with.
-He also describes how his own life has influenced his work in that he “œalways wanted to be different and not thought of as a typical “˜boy'”, a desire to be different which he thinks has subconsciously’ fed into his desire to use embroidery as a medium for making art.
-On the whole, Stewart finds that people respond’ positively about him being a male sewer, and thinks that more men should take up this craft.
-To Stewart, it’s not different to using a pen and ink and proves some of the traditional connotations of embroidery that we explored in our introduction are still prevalent.
+Interestingly, Stewart also admits that the old illustrations that provide the source material for his stitch work stem from personal struggles in life.
+Someone viewing the work can read between the lines and understand just what obstacles he was faced with.
+He also describes how his own life has influenced his work in that he “always wanted to be different and not thought of as a typical boy.’
+An urge to be different, which he thinks, has subconsciously fed into his desire to use embroidery as a medium for making art.
+On the whole, Stewart finds that people respond positively about him being a male sewer, and thinks that more men should take up this craft.
+To Stewart, it’s no different to using a pen and ink and proves some of the traditional connotations of embroidery that we explored in our introduction are still prevalent.

-As an artist, and perfectionist, Stewart’ says that with each piece he has shows’ he has usually made one or two attempts that he is not happy with.
-For Stewart its more of a personal contentment – he knows that others may not see these inadequacies, but he does and so it needs to be right.
-His simple approach is to “œtry to make work which I would like to see myself” and his advice to other artists is “œfind a style and a way to work which is recognizable as your own, stick with it, and allow it to grow and develop” – recognition will follow.
+Stuart’s simple approach to growing his art is to “try to make work which I would like to see myself and his advice to other artists is “find a style and a way to work which is recognizable as your own, stick with it, and allow it to grow and develop”- recognition will follow.